Swisspeace

+swisspeace - the Swiss Peace Foundation is a practice and research institute located in Basel, Switzerland promoting effective peacebuilding.
+Partnerships with local and international actors form the basis of its work.
+Together with its partner organizations, swisspeace manages strategies and interventions to reduce violence and promote peace in conflict-affected contexts.

 History

 swisspeace was founded in 1988 as the Swiss Peace Foundation with the goal of strengthening independent peace research in Switzerland.
-Today swisspeace employs approximately fifty people and is headquartered in Basel, Switzerland.
+Today swisspeace employs approximately seventy people and is headquartered in Basel, Switzerland.

 swisspeace is a member of the Swiss Academy of Humanities and Social Sciences (SAHS) and is an associated Institute of the University of Basel.

 Jakob Kellenberger, former president of the International Committee of the Red Cross (ICRC), became president of swisspeace on the organization’s 25th anniversary on 10 September 2013.
-Professor Laurent Goetschel is the director of swisspeace.
+Professor Laurent Goetschel is the current Director of swisspeace.